Chime U.S. Privacy Notice

 - Respond to inquiries, provide member support and resolve disputes;

-- Determine your eligibility for, and administer your participation in, certain features of the Services, including surveys, contests, sweepstakes, promotions and rewards;
+- Determine your eligibility for, and administer your participation in, certain features of the Services, including, but not limited to, surveys, contests, sweepstakes, promotions and rewards;

-- Facilitate and manage referrals from our business partners;
+- Facilitate and manage referrals from business partners and third-parties;

-- Advertise and market our products and services, and send information about third-party products and services we think may interest you;
+- Advertise and market our products and services, and to send you information about third-party products and services;

 - Provide member support and quality assurance, and conduct customer service training;